veraison/services/scheme/plugin-howto.md

 # Endorsement Plugin

-"Endorsement Plugin" is an umbrella term for the custom code that handles extraction and normalisation of reference values and trust anchors for a specific "Attestation Scheme."
+Endorsement Plugin is an umbrella term for the custom code that handles extraction and normalisation of reference values and trust anchors for a specific Attestation Scheme.

 The values are extracted from a reference integrity manifest (RIM), e.g., CoRIM, and normalised into a key-value representation ready to be stored in the